X

 This post may contain affiliate links meaning if you buy from them, I will make a few pennies, at no cost to you.
 See disclosure here.

-Oven roasted garlic green beans are a super simple and healthy side dish that I can never stop eating!
-Only five ingredients in this side dish that pairs well with just about anything.
+Oven baked green beans are a simple and healthy side dish I can never stop eating!
+With only five ingredients and just 10 minutes of prep time, this side dish is easy as it is versatile.
+It pairs well with just about anything!

 white bowl of oven roasted garlic green beans